AhsanRiaz9/saved-wifi-passwords/README.md

 Output will be saved in a the file `saved-wifi-passwords.txt`.

 **Note:** It will replace the contents of output file, not append it.

+Linux support is also added, code is written in python.
+For more information, see readme.md of wifi-password-linux/ dir.